Skip to main content

 config:

-name: Only allow 30 requests per minute
+name: 30 requests per minute per API key

 algorithm: sliding_window